GautamRonanki/ctrlAI/README.md

 1. Watch the [demo video](https://www.youtube.com/watch?v=D5DRcUzi42c)
 2. Open the [Devpost submission](https://devpost.com/software/ctrlai) for the project summary
 3. Explore the [live dashboard](https://ctrlai.streamlit.app)
+   - Password: `auth0okta`
 4. Browse the screenshots and source code in this repo

+The Slack bot shown in the demo is connected to a private workspace used for the project demo.
+Public reviewers should treat the video as the canonical walkthrough of the employee-facing Slack experience.
+Reproducing the Slack flow locally requires creating your own Slack app, installing it into your own workspace, and supplying your own bot/app tokens.

 For full end-to-end local verification, you need your own Auth0 tenant, Slack workspace, Google account, GitHub account, and Guardian-enrolled approving user.
 The public repo intentionally does not include private credentials.